 One of my favorite recommendations for contemporary works are these excellent etudes from Gerald Garcia.
 These etudes, as the composer suggests, are for the intermediate student from the third year of study onward (I would move that down to one or two years for some of the easier ones).
-Some of the later etudes are pretty difficult…just so you know…
+However, some of the later etudes are pretty difficult.

 Check out this praise from John Williams: